ben-purcell/SSLTerminate/README.md

 Middleware to handle serving an ASP.NET Core application via Kestrel.
 Written in C#/.NET 5.

-Note:
+Notes:
+* Packages available on Nuget
-If you simply want a client to interact with an ACME v2 server directly, use [SSLTerminate.ACME](SSLTerminate.ACME)
+* If you simply want a client to interact with an ACME v2 server directly, use [SSLTerminate.ACME](SSLTerminate.ACME)

 ## Usage